How To Install Wine on Linux Mint 20

 wine npp.7.8.8.Installer.exe

 Congratulations!
 You have successfully installed Wine.
 Thanks for using this tutorial for installing the latest version of Wine on the Linux Mint system.
-For additional help or useful information, we recommend you to check the official Wine website.
+For additional help or useful information, we recommend you check the official Wine website.